cgwire/zou/docs/index.md

 It will ask for an email and a password.
 Then your user will be created with the name "Super Admin".

-Another option is to disable logins by setting the environment variable `LOGIN_DISABLED` to
-    `True`.
-Then you will be able to perform user creations.
-But we discourage doing it.

 # Configuration

 To run properly, Zou requires a bunch of parameters you can give through